-Game play is triggered by the roll of 2 six sided die and 2 ten sided die.
+Game play is triggered by the roll of 2 six sided die and 1 ten sided die.
 The dice are read in the order of the white die and then the black die.
 They are read strictly as rolled and not added together (example: a white 3 and a black 2 are read as 32 not 5).
-The red die is used to signal an error check is needed, for base runner advance situations, some special situations (as part of your original dice roll it's value is used with the green die to resolve error and range checks).
-The green die is used on the trifolds to select the fielder and base advance code.
+The red die is used for base runner advance situations, some special situations, and it also signals error checks.